-- 1.2.
-Justification demonstrating that a variation within the boundaries of the set of similar nanoforms does not affect the hazard assessment, exposure assessment and the risk assessment of the similar nanoforms in the set (introduction to Annex VI) - 12 Annex VI of the REACH regulation requires that a "justification shall be provided to demonstrate that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set". - 1.2.1.
-Information provided - 13 The lead registrant's dossier includes a justification document for the Set of Nanoforms entitled " under IUCLID section 1.2. - 1.2.2.
-Assessment of the information provided - 14 We have assessed the information provided and we have identified the following issues on the basis of which we consider that the Set of Nanoforms does not fulfil the requirement for a justification demonstrating that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set:

-1.2.2.1.
-Lack of scientific evidence on which this justification is based

-- 15 Section 4 of Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification (Version 2.0 January, pages 22-30) states that the 'registrant must also submit the adequate and reliable scientific evidence on which this justification is based'. - 16 In your justification to demonstrate that the hazard assessment of the nanoforms covered by the Set can be performed jointly, you state that, regarding environmental fate and ecotoxicity, "mobility, bioavailability and toxicity can be expected to be low for all TiO2 nanoforms" and conclude lack of environmental hazard.
+- Justification demonstrating that a variation within the boundaries of the set of similar nanoforms does not affect the hazard assessment, exposure assessment and the risk assessment of the similar nanoforms in the set (introduction to Annex VI) - 21 Annex VI of the REACH regulation requires that a "justification shall be provided to demonstrate that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set". - 1.2.1.
+Information provided - 22 The lead registrant's dossier includes a justification document for the Set of Nanoforms " under IUCLID section 1.2. entitled " - Assessment of the information provided 1.2.2. - We have assessed the information provided and we have identified the following issues on 23 the basis of which we consider that the Set of Nanoforms does not fulfil the requirement for a justification demonstrating that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set: - 1.2.2.1.
+Lack of scientific evidence on which this justification is based - 24 Section 4 of Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification (Version 2.0 - January, pages 22-30)2 states that the 'registrant must also submit the adequate and reliable scientific evidence on which this justification is based'.

-$^2$ Section 4.1 (Page 22) and 4.2.2.1 (page 23) of the Appendix for Nanoforms applicable to the Guidance on Registration and the Guidance on Substance Identification, ECHA (2022)
+2 Section 4.1 (Page 22) and 4.2.2.1 (page 23) of the Appendix for Nanoforms applicable to the Guidance on Registration and the Guidance on Substance Identification, ECHA (2022)

-17 In relation to human health, to support the lack of repeated dose toxicity, you state that "There is currently no animal data available on the repeated dose toxicity via oral route for nano forms of titanium dioxide.
-However, based on the fact that (a)

-did not show any adverse effects in two chronic oral feeding studies and several other repeated dose toxicity studies via gavage (b)
+- In your justification to demonstrate that the hazard assessment of the nanoforms covered by the Set can be performed jointly, you state that, regarding environmental fate and ecotoxicity, "mobility, bioavailability and toxicity can be expected to be low for all TiO2 nanoforms" and conclude lack of environmental hazard. - In relation to human health, to support the lack of repeated dose toxicity, you state that "There is currently no animal data available on the repeated dose toxicity via oral route for nano forms of titanium dioxide.
+However, based on the fact that (a) did not show any adverse effects in two chronic oral feeding studies and several other repeated dose toxicity studies via gavage (b)